DerBrunoIR/SystemGoverner/README.md

 Therfore we are carfull about all assumptions we take about given States and to not currupt any configuration, though resulting from strange configurations, we do multiple checks.

 A large example can be found in `./my_ubuntu.py`.

+# TODO

+System configuration is difficult to test without much effort.
+Some time in the future I will probably investigate writing tests.
+Until then, most code is tested only manually by me.

 # Security